AlphaXenon/noteboard/README.md

 8. import
 9. quit

 Enter an empty line to view boards.
-Enter an empty line in prompt to abort operation.
+Enter an empty line in prompt to abort the operation.

 ***NOTE**: You can use quotes (`'` or `"`) to specify multiple board names or board names that contain spaces and item ids.*